AionNext/BizCod/Programming Guide/Data.md

 ;
 ```

 `SavingsAccount` inherits properties from `Account` and `InterestAccount` data models.
-Here is howthis data models would look like fully defined
+Here is how this data models would look like fully defined

 ```js
 define model SavingsAccount